How do I delete bytes from the beginning of a file?

 Okay, well another possibility is that the file pointer offset moves by the number of bytes you deleted from the front of the file, so the file handle that was at 102,400 now shifts to file position 4096.
 That preserves the consecutive read and consecutive write patterns but it completely messes up another popular pattern:

 off_t oldPos = ftell(fp); fseek(fp, newPos, SEEK_SET); ... do stuff ... fseek(fp, oldPos, SEEK_SET); // restore original position

+And this discussion still completely ignores the issue of file locking.
 If a region of the file has been locked, what happens when you delete bytes from the front of the file?

 [Raymond is currently away; this message was pre-recorded.]